 - Avoid alcohol.
 Sorry.

 The next day

-- The day after your treatment you’ll visit the clinic for your first-day aftercare appointment.
-Here the surgeon will check everything is going smoothly and sign you off to resume most day-to-day activities.
+- The day after your treatment, you’ll visit the clinic for your first-day aftercare appointment.
+The surgeon will check everything is going smoothly and sign you off to resume most day-to-day activities.

-- We advise asking a friend or family member for a ride to the clinic.
+- We advise asking a friend or family member for a lift to the clinic.
 Again, grabbing a taxi or taking the overground is okay but not the Tube.

 - You can read and watch TV as long as you use the lubricating eye drops provided to stop your eyes from drying out.